 Traditional compilers will optimize the code, but they can only perform optimizations that are independent of the particular processor that the code will run on.
 This is because traditional compilers compile to native executable before the software is shipped.
-This means that the compiler doesn't know what type of processor the code will run on beyond basic generalities, such as that it will be an x86-compatible processor or an Alpha processor.
-Visual Studio 6, for example, optimizes for a generic Pentium machine, so the code that it generates cannot take advantage of hardware features of Pentium III processors.
-On the other hand, the JIT compiler can do all the optimizations that Visual Studio 6 can, and in addition it will optimize for the particular processor the code is running on.
+This means that the compiler does not know what type of processor the code will run on beyond basic generalities, such as that it will be an x86-compatible processor or an Alpha processor.
+The older Visual Studio 6, for example, optimizes for a generic Pentium machine, so the code that it generates cannot take advantage of hardware features of Pentium III processors.
+However, the JIT compiler can do all the optimizations that Visual Studio 6 can, and in addition, it will optimize for the particular processor that the code is running on.

-Language interoperability
+Language Interoperability